ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_hub_and_spoke.md

 ## Creating a new DC VPN 20 Feature Template

 {% include note.html content="This section is optional.
 We will be testing just inter-site traffic so the changes in this section won't come into play, but if VPN 20 has to route all traffic through the DC, it might encompass Internet traffic as well.
-In this event, the following configuration is needed to steer all unknown prefixes to the DC" %}
+In this event, the following configuration is needed to steer all unknown prefixes to the DC." %}

 1. Go to **Configure -> Templates -> Feature tab** on the vManage GUI